 We will look at:

-If you’re new to the world of Forex trading, you may have heard the term “technical analysis” thrown around.
-But what is technical analysis?
-Simply put, it’s a method of evaluating markets by studying past data, mainly price and volume.
-Technical analysts believe that by looking at historical data, they can identify patterns that will help them predict future market behaviour.
+Technical analysis is a method of evaluating markets by studying past data, mainly price and volume.
+Technical analysts believe that by looking at historical price data, they can identify patterns that will help them predict future market behaviour.

-While there are many techniques that fall under the technical analysis umbrella, which include, but are not confined to:
+There are many analysis techniques that fall under the technical analysis umbrella, which include but are not confined to:

 - Support and resistance

 - Trend and trendlines

 - Candlestick charting

 - Momentum indicators and oscillators